 The Law School has negotiated exchange relationships with law faculties abroad.
 Under these agreements, the foreign schools will send some of their students to Northwestern for a semester, and we will be permitted to send some of our students to their schools in exchange.

-- Institut d’Etude Politiques de Paris (“Science Po”) Paris, France
+- Institut d’Etude Politiques de Paris (“Sciences Po”) Paris, France

 The program allows students to study in Paris for one semester.
 Applicants to the program must be fluent in French.

 - Universidad Torcuato Di Tella, Buenos Aires, Argentina